joegasewicz/react-bare-forms/README.md

 ![ReactBareForms](./images/rbf_logo4.png)

+### ⚠️ **Deprecated Repository**
+This repository is no longer maintained and has been archived.
+It has been moved to: [https://github.com/josefdigital/react-bare-forms](https://github.com/josefdigital/react-bare-forms)
+Please update your references accordingly.

 React library using React Hooks to build forms & let you switch in & out Bootstrap 5 styling. **React Bare Forms** aka *RBF* aims to be the easiest to use form library for React.